StanislavBratchikov/pipeline_documentation_public/docs/tmt.rst

     Flag to skip Median Absolute Deviation normalization of the data (default: False)

 ``--batch_correct``
     Flag whether to perform batch correction.
 If specified, column specified in batch_id_column argument will be used for batch correction using Combat package.
-Input layer for correction is dependent on normalization -related flags skip_sum_normalize, skip_peptide_normalize, skip_mad_normalization.
+Input layer for correction is dependent on normalization -related flags ``skip_sum_normalize``, ``skip_peptide_normalize``, ``skip_mad_normalization``.
 Most normalized layer is used for correction. (default: False)

 ``--batch_id_column BATCH_ID_COLUMN``
     Batch information column in anndata_obj.obs that will be used for correction.
 Batches in column should be numerically encoded with integers.
 Used if batch_correct is True (default: None)

 ``--mod_id_column MOD_ID_COLUMN``
     Column name in sample metadata for outcome of interest and other covariates besides batch.
 Used to create model matrix to preserve biological variation during correction.
-Used if batch_correct is True.(default: None)
+Used if ``batch_correct`` is True.(default: None)

 ``--identify_canonical_proteins``
     Flag to identify canonical protein isoforms.
-If True, swiss_prot_ref_path should be specified (default: False)
+If True, ``swiss_prot_ref_path`` should be specified (default: False)

 ``--apply_uniparc_mapping``
-    Use UniParc database for the most up-to-date ProteinID. uniparc_db_path should be specified (default: False)
+    Use UniParc database for the most up-to-date ProteinID. ``uniparc_db_path`` should be specified (default: False)

 ``--species SPECIES``
     Organism (used for mapping canonical isoforms with UniParc) (default: Homo sapiens)